aieslab/aieslab.github.io/_projects/opportunity_llm_finetuning.md

 ## What We're Doing

-General-purpose LLMs struggle with HVAC questions.
-Ask GPT-4 about chiller surge or VAV minimum airflow and you'll get confident but often wrong answers.
-We're building domain-specialized models that actually understand building systems.
+Off-the-shelf LLMs don't understand HVAC.
+Ask about chiller surge, VAV minimum airflow, or AHU economizer faults and you'll get generic answers that sound right but miss the specifics.
+We're fine-tuning open-source models to actually know this stuff.

-We've created:
+We've built:
-- 12,000+ training examples covering equipment, controls, faults, and operations
+- 12,000+ training examples from real equipment manuals, fault logs, and control sequences
-- 800-question benchmark spanning diagnostics, control logic, and fault interpretation
+- 800-question benchmark covering diagnostics, control logic, and fault interpretation
-- Expert-validated evaluation criteria
+- Evaluation framework validated against HVAC engineers

-## Current State
+## Infrastructure

-Initial fine-tuning experiments show clear improvement over base models on our benchmark.
-We want to expand the dataset, refine the evaluation methodology, and release everything open-source.
+We're an official NVIDIA partner with H100 GPU access for this project.
+You'll work on state-of-the-art open-source models like Qwen 3 and GLM 4.6, not closed APIs.
+Everything gets released open-source.

-## What You'd Work On
+## What You'd Actually Do

-- Expand and clean the training dataset
+- Clean and expand the training dataset (real building data, not synthetic)
-- Design better evaluation metrics for open-ended HVAC responses
-- Run fine-tuning experiments (LoRA, QLoRA, full fine-tuning)
+- Run fine-tuning experiments on H100s (LoRA, full fine-tuning, different architectures)
+- Build better evaluation metrics for technical responses where multiple answers are valid
+- Benchmark against closed models to prove open-source can compete
-- Prepare datasets and models for public release
+- Write docs and papers for public release
-- Write documentation and papers

 ## Open Questions

-- What training data composition yields the best domain transfer?
-- How do we evaluate "correctness" for diagnostic responses where multiple answers might be valid?
-- What model size works best for edge deployment in buildings?
+- Which model architecture works best for technical reasoning about physical systems?
+- How do we balance general reasoning ability with domain-specific knowledge?
+- Can we get deployment-ready models small enough to run locally on building controllers?
+- What's the minimum dataset size for reliable domain transfer?

-## Who We're Looking For
+## Who We Need

-Someone with NLP/LLM experience who wants to work on vertical AI.
-You'll need fine-tuning skills (Hugging Face ecosystem) and good writing ability for documentation.
-HVAC knowledge is a bonus but not required—you'll learn.
+Someone who's actually fine-tuned models before.
+You should know the Hugging Face ecosystem, understand LoRA/QLoRA, and have opinions about dataset quality.
+HVAC knowledge isn't required but you need to care about getting technical details right, not just metrics.

 ## Goal

-Open-source the benchmark and fine-tuned models.
-Establish this as the standard evaluation for building-domain LLMs.
+Release the first open-source HVAC-specialized LLM that beats closed models on building diagnostics.
+Make it the standard for anyone building AI tools for facility management.